rizveehasan19/end-to-end-image-classification/README.md

 **Data Cleaning:** I cleaned and updated data using fastai `ImageClassifierCleaner`.
 I cleaned the data each time after training or fine tuning, except for the last time which was the final iteration of the model. <br/>

 # Model Deployment
 I deployed to model to `HuggingFace Spaces Gradio App`.
-The implementation can be found in the `deployment` folder and in the corresponding [Space](https://huggingface.co/spaces/rizveehasan19/flowers_recognizer). <br/>
+The implementation can be found in the `app` folder and in the corresponding [Space](https://huggingface.co/spaces/rizveehasan19/flowers_recognizer). <br/>

 # API integration with GitHub Pages
 The deployed model API is integrated in [GitHub Pages](https://rizveehasan19.github.io/Flowers-Recognizer/) Website.
 Implementation and other details can be found in `docs` folder.